Willow0349/gog-better-discount-checker/README.md

 execute the script `./gog-better-discount-checker.py`

 The script will print out a list of games with a better discount than what you paid for them.
 It will sometimes print ex.
 "Error!
-Product id: 1162551261" if it can not get the price (normally for delisted games or limited time bundles).
+Product id: 1162551261" if it can not get the price (normally for delisted games or limited time bundles that are no longer available).